How Sputnik Launched an Era of Technological Fragility

 On October 4, 1957, a beach ball-shaped satellite launched into space from the Kazakh desert.
 The satellite joined Earth’s journey around the sun, which is why its creators named it Sputnik, Russian for “traveling companion.”
-Sputnik circled the planet about every hour and a half, traveling at 18,000 miles per hour as it emitted a steady beep, beep, beep.
+Sputnik circled the planet about every hour-and-a-half, traveling at 18,000 miles per hour as it emitted a steady beep, beep, beep.
 On the ground, people watched Sputnik through binoculars or listened to its pings on ham radios.
 By January of the following year, Earth’s traveling companion fell out of its orbit and burned up in the planet’s atmosphere.

 Sputnik’s spectators could not have anticipated that this event—the launch of the first human-made satellite into space—would ignite a race to the stars between the United States and the Soviet Union.
 Nor could they have known that they were, all of them, standing at the precipice of a new era in human history of near-complete reliance on satellite technology.
 For them, Sputnik was a sudden flash of innovation, something at which to marvel briefly.
 For their children and grandchildren and generations after, satellites would become the quiet infrastructure that powered the technology that runs their world.

-“Many people grasp that satellites are important in our lives, but they may not see exactly in what ways,” said Martin Collins, a curator at the space-history department at the Smithsonian National Air and Space Museum.
+“Many people grasp that satellites are important in our lives, but they may not see exactly in what ways,” said Martin Collins, a curator at the space-history department of the Smithsonian National Air and Space Museum.

 So what would happen if all the satellites orbiting Earth suddenly, all at once, stopped working?

 The effects would be felt unevenly around the world, Collins said.
-In communities that don’t rely on satellite technology, particularly in the developing world, potential disruptions to daily life likely would be negligible.
+In communities that don’t rely on satellite technology, particularly in the developing world, potential disruptions to daily life likely would be less severe.
 In other places, like in the United States, the results would be severe at best.
-If the blackout persists long enough, they’d be catastrophic.
+If the blackout persisted long enough, they’d be catastrophic.

 If the satellites shut down, “tentacles of disruption,” as Collins put it, would begin to unfurl.

 Without operational communications satellites, most television would disappear.
 People in one country would be cut off from the news reports in another.
 The satellite phones used by people in remote areas, like at a research station in Antarctica or on a cargo ship in the Atlantic, would be useless.
 Space agencies would be unable to talk to the International Space Station, leaving six people effectively stranded in space.
-Militaries around the world would lose contact with troops in conflict zone.
+Militaries around the world would lose contact with troops in conflict zones.
 Air-traffic controllers couldn’t talk to pilots flying aircraft over oceans.

-Richard Hollingham described how this loss of would feel in a Wellesian story in the BBC in 2013: “The rapid communications systems that tied the world together were unravelling.
+Richard Hollingham described how this loss of would feel in a Wellesian story in the BBC in 2013: “The rapid-communications systems that tied the world together were unraveling.
 Rather than shrinking, it seemed as if the Earth was getting larger.”

 Without global navigation satellites, the Global Positioning System (GPS)—the network of satellites and ground stations that tell us exactly where we are—would crumble.
 Some of the immediate effects would be frustrating, but not debilitating, like not being able to use a smartphone to find your way around a new city or track a run in a fitness app.
 Other effects would have far-reaching consequences.
-Millions of truckers and other workers in the delivery industry rely on GPS to criss-cross the country each day, delivering food, medicine, and important goods.
+Millions of truckers and other workers in the delivery industry rely on GPS to crisscross the country each day, delivering food, medicine, and important goods.

 The loss of GPS also would have disastrous results for our sense of time.
 GPS satellites are equipped with atomic clocks, which provide the very precise time that satellites need to calculate distance on Earth and tell GPS-enabled devices about their location.
 Satellites transmit this time to receivers on the ground, where power companies, banks, computer networks, and other institutions synchronize their operations to it.
 Without these clocks, the electrical grid, financial transactions, and, yes, the internet would start to fall apart.
 So too would the internet of things, the vast web of devices that talk to each other on our behalf.